What happened when young Woz asked “Why”

 But the real reason I want to mention Woz here on the AMBQ site is because, in preparing for the interview, I discovered something interesting about him.
 I read his autobiography, iWoz: Computer Geek to Cult Icon: How I Invented the Personal Computer, Co-Founded Apple, and Had Fun Doing It, and there’s a great section where he talks about his father, Francis Jacob (Jerry) Wozniak, who was an engineer at Electronic Data Systems and then at Lockheed, back in the late 1950s and early 60s.

-Because of his father’s line of work, young Woz grew up with, as he writes in the book, “all kinds of interesting things lying around my house.
+Because of his father’s line of work, young Woz grew up with “all kinds of interesting things lying around my house.
 And when you’re in a house and there are resistors lying around everywhere, you ask, ‘What’s that?
 What’s a resistor?’
 And my dad would always give me an answer, a really good answer even a seven-year-old could understand.”

 When his father would explain to him what a resistor was, “he started from the beginning, going all the way back to atoms and electrons, neutrons and protons.
 He explained what they were and how everything was made from these.”
 And when young Woz asked, How does a lightbulb work?, his father told him about electrons traveling through wires, and how it led to the end result of a glowing bulb.